Francisc von Neuman Stadium

-Arena Francisc Neuman is a football stadium in Arad, Romania.
-It is built on the site of the former Stadionul Francisc von Neuman.
-The stadium was opened on the 28th of August 2020 and currently serves as the home for UTA Arad of the Liga I.
+Francisc von Neuman Stadium is a football stadium in Arad, Romania.
+It is built on the site of the former Francisc von Neuman Stadium.
+The stadium was opened on 28 August 2020 and currently serves as the home for UTA Arad of the Liga I.

-Arena Francisc Neuman shares designing elements from Kirklees Stadium in Huddersfield which is visible in the stands.
+The stadium shares designing elements from Kirklees Stadium in Huddersfield which is visible in the stands.
 It is named after a local Jewish Hungarian aristocrat, Francisc von Neumann, a baron who owned several businesses in Arad and personally sponsored the construction of the old stadium and the founding of the team.

 The first match at the stadium was a Liga I game played between UTA Arad and Voluntari, which ended in a goalless draw.
 Due to the COVID-19 pandemic, the game was played without spectators.

-The first match with spectators was the 2021 women's Romanian Cup final between U Olimpia Cluj and Heniu Prundu Bârgăului, which ended with a 1-0 win in extra-time for the Cluj team.
+The first match with spectators was the 2021 women's Romanian Cup final between U Olimpia Cluj and Heniu Prundu Bârgăului, which ended with a 1–0 win in extra-time for the Cluj team.

 The first international game played on the arena was the friendly goalless draw between UTA Arad and Kolubara Lazarevac.